 Allergy or Intolerance?

-Symptoms caused by an allergic reaction to food can range from skin reactions: which include itching and rashes (urticaria); swelling (angioedema), gut symptoms, vomiting, stomach ache, diarrhoea.
-Respiratory symptoms such as coughing, sneezing, asthma, blocked or runny nose.
+Symptoms caused by an allergic reaction to food can range from skin reactions, which include itching and rashes (urticaria); swelling (angioedema); gut symptoms, vomiting, tummy pain, diarrhoea; respiratory symptoms such as blocked or runny nose, coughing and wheezing.
+These symptoms usually develop rapidly.

-In the most severe cases symptoms may develop rapidly and can be life threatening so require urgent medical attention.
-Symptoms may include swelling of the lips, tongue, or face, shortness of breath, throat constriction and breathing difficulties.
+The most severe cases (anaphylaxis) can be life threatening, requiring immediate medical attention with adrenaline injection and admission to A & E. Symptoms may include swelling of the lips, tongue or face, throat constriction, breathing difficulties and rapid pulse and heart rate.
 Loss of consciousness can occur in extreme cases.
-This collection of symptoms is known as anaphylaxis.
-Normally symptoms arise within a few minutes of eating or coming in to contact with an offending food, although they may be delayed by up to a couple of hours.
-Those at risk of anaphylaxis should have an adrenaline device available.
+Normally symptoms start within a few minutes of eating or coming in to contact with the offending food, although they may be delayed by one to two hours.
+Those at risk of anaphylaxis should carry or have an adrenaline device available at all times.
 The GP can prescribe this if it is necessary.

-The foods that most commonly cause allergic reactions are peanuts, tree nuts (such as almonds and Brazils), eggs, milk, fish, shellfish, and sesame.
+The foods that most commonly cause allergic reactions are peanuts, tree nuts (such as almonds, brazils, walnuts), eggs, milk, fish, shellfish sesame, soya, wheat.
 You should be aware that any food can cause an allergic reaction and some foods are more likely to cause reactions in certain ethnic groups.

 Key points on food allergy